pavlozt/zabbix-db-auditor/README.md

 The dashboard requires access to the Zabbix database.

-in first, create user:
+In first, create database user:
  - make your own password
- - make sure MySQL is not accessible from (container) network
+ - make sure MySQL is accessible from network ( or from container network)

 ```sql
 CREATE USER 'zabbix_db_auditor'@'%' IDENTIFIED BY 'pas_WoRD#!sw';